-Small Business Center (SBC)
+SMALL BUSINESS CENTER (SBC)

-Wake Tech's Small Business Center (SBC) works to increase the success rate and number of viable small businesses in North Carolina by providing high quality, readily accessible assistance to prospective and existing small business owners and their employees.
-The Small Business Center provides education and training, information, and referral.
+Wake Tech's small business center works to increase the number and success rate of small businesses in North Carolina by providing high quality, readily-accessible assistance to current and prospective business owners and their employees.
+The SBC provides education, training, information, and referrals.